Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Introduction

 \item $H_\L$ is hereditary in $\La$, \item $H_\L$ is partially ordered, \item $H_\L \setminus H_{\L, \mt} := \{H_{\L, F} \setminus H_{\L, \mt} \}_{F\subseteq[k]}$ is absorbent in $\Ga(\La\setminus H_{\L, \mt})$. \end{enumerate} }

 Due to Proposition \ref{P:NTcom} we can provide a further translation for the case of row-finite graphs.
+The following provides an alternative description of the parametrisation to the one given in \cite{Sim06} using just vertex sets.

-{\bf Corollary G.}\emph{(Proposition \ref{P:rfNT}) Let $(\La,d)$ be a row-finite $k$-graph.
+{\bf Corollary H.} \emph{(Proposition \ref{P:rfNT}) Let $(\La,d)$ be a row-finite $k$-graph.
 Let $\L$ be a $2^k$-tuple of $X(\La)$ that consists of ideals and let $H_\L$ be the corresponding family of sets of vertices of $\La$.
-Then $\L$ is an NT-$2^k$-tuple of $X(\La)$ if and only if the following four conditions hold: \begin{enumerate} \item for each $\mt\neq F\subseteq[k]$, we have that
+Then $\L$ is an NT-$2^k$-tuple of $X(\La)$ if and only if the following four conditions hold: \begin{enumerate} \item for each $\mt\neq F\subseteq[k]$, we have